-2. In a medium bowl, combine bean sprouts, carrots and cabbage.
+2. In a medium bowl, combine bean sprouts, carrots, and cabbage.

 3. Heat oil in a large nonstick pan over medium-high heat.
-Add turkey, onions, garlic and ginger.
+Add turkey, onions, garlic, and ginger.
 Cook about 5 minutes until turkey is browned.
-Remove from heat; stir in cabbage mixture, 1½ tablespoons soy sauce, rice vinegar and pepper.
+Remove from heat; stir in cabbage mixture, 1½ tablespoons soy sauce, rice vinegar, and pepper.
 Chill in refrigerator for 15 minutes.

-4. Place 1 egg roll wrapper at a time onto work surface with 1 corner pointing toward you (wrapper should look like a diamond).
+4. Place 1 egg roll wrapper at a time onto the work surface with 1 corner pointing toward you (wrapper should look like a diamond).
 Spoon ¼ cup turkey filling into center of wrapper.
-Fold lower corner of egg roll wrapper over filling.
-Fold in corners and roll up jelly roll fashion.
+Fold lower corner of egg roll wrapper over the filling.
+Fold in corners and roll up jelly-roll fashion.
 Repeat procedure with remaining wrappers and turkey filling.
 Lightly coat egg rolls with cooking spray and place, seam side down, on a baking sheet coated with cooking spray.
 Bake for 10 minutes.
 Turn over and bake 10 minutes more until golden brown on both sides.

 5. To prepare sauce: In a small bowl, mix together all sauce ingredients.
 Garnish with green onions, if desired.
 Serve sauce on the side with egg rolls.

 6. Serve at once.
 To reheat, place in a preheated 425 degrees oven and heat until crisp.

 Makes 12 egg rolls (each serving, 1 roll, and about 1 tablespoon sauce).
 For a dinner size portion serve 3 egg rolls per serving.